Building a Culture of Health by Creating Opportunities for Boys and Young Men of Color

-RWJF makes a $12 million commitment to Forward Promise; seven issue briefs examine key barriers that limit health and success for boys and young men of color.
+RWJF makes a new, $13 million commitment to Forward Promise; seven issue briefs examine key barriers that limit health and success for boys and young men of color.

 Boys and young men of color continue to face the challenges of living in communities of poverty, attending under-resourced schools, facing high rates of violence and trauma, and having limited job prospects.
 These early disadvantages affect their life prospects and their health, including shorter life spans than their white peers.

-In conjunction with the announcement of a new, $12 million commitment to Forward Promise, an initiative to improve the prospects of boys and young men of color, the Robert Wood Johnson Foundation (RWJF) commissioned seven issue briefs that examine key barriers to health and success for young men of color, as well as some promising practices.
+In conjunction with the announcement of a new, $13 million commitment to Forward Promise, an initiative to improve the prospects of boys and young men of color, RWJF commissioned seven issue briefs that examine key barriers to health and success for young men of color, as well as some promising practices.
 With this information, the Foundation hopes to engage schools, communities, and governments in a national dialogue on how to turn around the disturbing trends outlined below.

 Issue Brief Topics

 - Unequal access to early childhood education—Families of color face obstacles—bureaucratic, financial, cultural, and geographical—in accessing quality early childhood education.
-Programs that have increased the number of children in licensed child care show improved reading proficiency, an important educational foundation.
+Programs that have increased the number of children in licensed child care, also show improved reading proficiency, an important educational foundation.

-- Disproportionate expulsion and suspension from preschool—Hispanic and African-American boys account for 46 percent of boys in preschool but constitute 66 percent of suspensions, a practice that continues through high school.
+- Disproportionate expulsion and suspension from preschool—Hispanic and African American boys account for 46% of boys in preschool but constitute 66% of suspensions, a practice that continues through high school.
 They experience academic failure and are more likely to drop out of school and face incarceration.
 To help reverse this trend, teachers can be supported to deal with behavior problems and overcome intentional or unintentional biases about boys and children of color.